mikebryant/kol-kgblib/README.md

 svn checkout https://github.com/mikebryant/kol-kgblib/branches/master/src/
 ```

-Then, run `kgblib.ash` to automatically unlock and use:
+Then, run `kgblib.ash` to automatically unlock:
 - First light
 - Crank
 - Buttons
 - Drawers
+- Martini hose
+and use:
-- Flywheel
+- Drawers
+- Crank the flywheel to get 11 extra clicks

 To update the script, run this command in the graphical CLI: